AvogatoWizardWhisker/SharpEdit/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the [MIT license](`LICENSE`).

 ## Development Status

 SharpEdit is under development.
-New features and improvements are being added from time to time (as long i'm motivated enough to do so :-) ).
+New features and improvements are being added from time to time (as long i'm motivated enough to do so :grinning:).